Carpet Overview: Compare carpeting options before making the investment

 In a nutshell

 Do your research, and make sure a salesperson doesn’t make the decisions for you.
-Base your carpet and pad decisions on your lifestyle, household occupants (kids and/or pets) and traffic levels.
+Base your carpet and pad decisions on your lifestyle, household occupants (like finding the best carpet for pets and/or kids) and traffic levels.
 Also consider the desired life span, maintenance requirements, and the looks and price of the carpet.
 Common sales gimmicks such as “free pad with carpet purchase” can get you cheap pad that can wreck your carpet.

 Take the carpet samples you’ve selected to at least three stores and compare prices of similar products.
 Get every item in your carpet bid priced individually.
 This will make it easier to compare bids.